DreamworldSolutions/pwa-helpers/docs/focus-within.md

 # focus-within

+There are 2 problems in Microsoft IE/Edge:
+1. For WebComponents, `:host(:focus)` CSS doesn't work.
+Note:: `:focus` css works at other places (other than `:host`)
-The `:focus-within` is not supported in `edge/ie` browser, So this mixin provides a solution to write CSS in `edge/ie` browser.
+2. The `:focus-within` is not supported in `edge/ie` browser.
+This is in general either used with `:host` or not.

+So this mixin provides solutions to the above CSS problems in `edge/ie` browser.
+It sets `focus` and `focus-within` attributes on Host element, for IE/Edge browser.
+So, we can write CSS based on the host attribute.

 The `:focus-within` CSS pseudo-class represents an element that has received focus or contains an element that has received focus.
 In other words, it represents an element that is itself matched by the :focus pseudo-class or has a descendant that is matched by `:focus` (This includes descendants in shadow trees).